micro/micro/doc/faq.md

 - **go-micro** - A pluggable Go library for writing a microservice; service discovery, client/server rpc, pub/sub, etc.
 - **micro** - The overarching toolkit containing a CLI, Web UI, API and Sidecar (http interface for go-micro).

-There are also other libraries also like [go-plugins](https://github.com/micro/go-plugins) for implementations of each package in go-micro or go-platform and [protobuf](https://github.com/micro/protobuf), a fork of golang/protobuf, which provides experimental code generation for go-micro
+There are also other libraries like [go-plugins](https://github.com/micro/go-plugins) for implementations of each package in go-micro and [protobuf](https://github.com/micro/protobuf), a fork of golang/protobuf, which provides experimental code generation for go-micro

 ## Who's using Micro?